HumanDynamics/MIT-Humanitarian-Hack/README.md

 ## Hackathon Overview

-**The Hackathon will happen on Apr 20, 21 and 22 held at Bartos Theater, MIT Media Lab** and we look forward you joining us.
+**The Hackathon will happen on Apr 20, 21 and 22 held at Bartos Theater, MIT Media Lab** and we look forward to you joining us.

 Here is tentative schedule with dates and subject to change: